pivoteur/protocol/quizzes/quiz01/b_table/README.md

 Step 1: Create Pivot-structures, reify data

-* we start by [reifying the
+* we start by
-opened-date](/blob/integrate-opened-dt/quizzes/quiz01/b_table/src/main.rs)
+<a href="/blob/integrate-opened-dt/quizzes/quiz01/b_table/src/main.rs">parsing
-into the Pivot-structures.
+the opened-date</a> into the Pivot-structures.

 ![Parsed dates in Pivot structures](imgs/01-parsed-dates.png)